RedisLabs/redislabs-docs/content/kubernetes/active-active/edit-clusters.md

       username: GHij56789
     kind: Secret
     metadata:
-      name: rec3
+      name: rec-boston
     type: Opaque
     ```

 1. Create a secret for the new participating cluster named `redis-enterprise-<rerc>` and add the username and password.

-    The example below shows a secret file for a remote cluster named `rerc3` .
+    The example below shows a secret file for a remote cluster named `rerc-logan` .

     ```yaml
     apiVersion: v1